harrmitch/local-feedback/README.md

-Small SPA toying without layout and Svelte and its animations
+Small SPA toying with layout and Svelte and its animations